Research

 Work in Progress

-"Compensation vs. Reinforcement: Experimental Identification of Parental Aversion to Inequality in Offspring," with Felipe Barrera-Osorio, Leonardo Bonilla, Matías Busso, Sebastián Galiani, Juan Muñoz, and Juan Pantano. [initial draft]
+"Compensation vs. Reinforcement: Experimental Identification of Parental Aversion to Inequality in Offspring," with Felipe Barrera-Osorio, Leonardo Bonilla, Matías Busso, Sebastián Galiani, Juan Muñoz, and Juan Pantano.
+[Initial draft] [AEA Registry]